2021-2022 Grant Cycle

 Yes.
 However, the project or program must be designated for and implemented totally within our geographical boundaries.

 What communication can we expect from Impact 100 Palm Beach County throughout the Grant process?

-Communications will originate from our 2020 - 2021 Grant Review Chairs (Molly Reiss and Charlotte Smith) as well as the Community Foundation for Palm Beach and Martin Counties.
+Communications will originate from our 2021 - 2022 Grant Review Chairs (Ingrid Kennemer and Noreen Payne) as well as the Community Foundation for Palm Beach and Martin Counties.

 Applicants who submit a Letter of Intent (LOI) will be notified whether or not they have been selected to submit a full Grant Proposal.
 Organizations who have not been invited to submit a full Grant Proposal may request feedback on their LOI by contacting our Grant Review Co-Chairs.